 Norman Lee, a concert pianist from Hong Kong, once spent 25 years trying to move house.
-In 1991, on hearing that the province of Guangdong was inviting overseas Chinese to return and invest in the mainland by offering them the possibility of gaining back their ancestral properties, Lee’s father arrived in the port city of Shantou to claim Xiang Yuan, the European villa that Lee’s grandfather built in 1928 after making his fortune in business.
+In 1991, on hearing that the province of Guangdong was inviting overseas Chinese to return and invest in the mainland by offering them the possibility of gaining back their ancestor’ real estate properties, Lee’s father arrived in the port city of Shantou to reclaim Xiang Yuan, the European villa that Lee’s grandfather built in 1928 after making his fortune in business.

-In the years that followed, the Lee family’s struggle to evict the company would involve attempted lawsuits, appeals to various provincial and municipal bureaus, and finally, a payment out of the family’s on pocket of 1.2 million RMB to the company and 200,000 to the then-tenants, which they accepted as compensation for moving out in 2015.
-It was not until then that Lee, who had only ever seen pictures of the family home, had his memorable first glimpse of Xiang Yuan.
+In the years that followed, the Lee family’s struggle to evict the company would involve attempted lawsuits, and appeals to various provincial and municipal bureaus.
+Finally, the family paid 1.2 million RMB out of their own pocket to the company and 200,000 to the then-tenants, which they accepted as compensation for moving out in 2015.
+It was not until then that Lee, who had only ever seen pictures of the family home, had his first glimpse of Xiang Yuan.

 “It was a junkyard; not a single piece of furniture was left in the house,” he told TWOC.
-“They had carved up the rooms, took out doors and walls…they replaced the marble tiles from Italy and Spain…the chandeliers were stolen…and the government did not feel it was their responsibility to fix it.”
-By then, according to a local TV report, Shantou natives themselves had forgotten who really owned the well-known city landmark, falsely believing it to be an old bank.
+“They had carved up the rooms, took out doors and walls…they replaced the marble tiles from Italy and Spain…the chandeliers were stolen.
+And the government did not feel it was their responsibility to fix it.”
+By then, Shantou natives themselves had forgotten who really owned the well-known city landmark, with a local TV report falsely describing it as an old bank.
 Lee would spend the next two years renovating the house on his own dime, before reopening Xiang Yuan in early 2017 as a piano museum and cultural center.

 In 2015, Kong Fanzhi, the just-retired director of the Beijing Municipal Administration of Cultural Heritage, made a bid to have “eviction of cultural relics” included in China’s 13th Five-Year Plan (2016 – 2020).
 Kong was a longtime critic of the “unreasonable” use of Beijing’s protected landmarks by enterprises and state-owned work units, and at the time of his proposal, the Beijing Gardening and Greening Bureau had just released a report that more than 100 of Beijing’s 423 still-existing historical gardens had been repurposed by various organizations as makeshift offices or dormitories and were not open to the public, in addition to all but one of more than 40 “princely mansions” (王府) in the city, former homes to imperial brothers and uncles.